Regional Catastrophic Planning Team Urban Areas Security Initiative Members

 (former) Assistant Commissioner, NYC Office of Emergency Management

-As the RCPT program director, Dina Maniotis has overall responsibility for the RCPGP NY-NJ-CT-PA Project Site.
+Dina Maniotis was the acting RCPT program director and had the overall responsibility for the RCPGP NY-NJ-CT-PA Project Site.
 After a career in the nonprofit sector — most recently with the Catholic Charities of Brooklyn-Queens — Maniotis joined NYC OEM in 2006.
-She has led development of a number of major citywide plans focused on the individuals and families impacted by disasters.
-These include the NYC Family Assistance Center Plan, the NYC Disaster Assistance Service Center Plan, the NYC Donations and Volunteer Management Plan, the NYC Disaster Animal Response Plan, and the Special Needs Advance Warning System.
+She led the development of a number of major citywide plans focused on the individuals and families impacted by disasters.
+These included the NYC Family Assistance Center Plan, the NYC Disaster Assistance Service Center Plan, the NYC Donations and Volunteer Management Plan, the NYC Disaster Animal Response Plan, and the Special Needs Advance Warning System.
 Maniotis has graduate degrees in liberal studies, family therapy, and public administration.

 Assistant Deputy Director—Preparedness, NJ Office of Homeland Security and Preparedness